Get more out of flying with advanced certification

 Kotwal’s analysis was similar, "I think this whole notion of flying a single-engine versus a twin isn’t as big a deal as I thought going in.
 It turned out not to be as complicated or as challenging."

 Since earning his multi-engine rating, Don Deubler has continued to improve his skills as a pilot.
-More than two years after taking delivery of his Beechcraft Baron G58, he traded up to a turboprop with increased performance, a Beechcraft King Air C90GTx.
-While he was able to move on to a different aircraft, he kept his signature tail design.
+More than two years after taking delivery of his Beechcraft Baron G58 plane, he traded up to a Beechcraft King Air C90GTx, a turboprop with increased performance.